-One of the biggest challenges facing Doodhwala was the presence of prominent players like BigBasket, who were absorbing smaller players in the given segment.
+One of the biggest challenges facing Doodhwala was prominent players like BigBasket, who were absorbing smaller players in the given segment.

 The competition forced Doodhwala to shut shop.

-Started in 2012, Russsh was an on-demand delivery service offering first mile and last mile solutions to individuals and businesses.
+In 2012, Russsh was an on-demand delivery service offering first mile and last mile solutions to individuals and businesses.

 The founder further mentions, “We’re a single-founder company, and investors are always wary of funding such startups.
 We went through the market-not-accepting-us phase.
-Now, I think we’ve reached a self-sustaining model, and need funds to expand our technology, talent, and operations.”
+Now, I think we’ve reached a self-sustaining model and need funds to expand our technology, talent, and operations.”

 RUSSSH claims to have completed 300,000 tasks to date.
 Its delivery fleet consists of 60-80 executives at any given time.

 About 150 tasks were processed daily, and that number went up to 200-odd during the festival season.

 The average task fee was Rs 300 and could go up to Rs 1,500 depending on the location, travel time, value of content to be delivered, etc.